OUR MISSION

 Post-traumatic stress disorder (PTSD) negatively affects a large percentage of military veterans who have served in the United States Armed Forces.
 We believe that PTSD acts with the same character as a thief; stealing joy, purpose, vision, and even the lives of many who have already lived through wartime trauma.
 This is an enemy we must defeat.

-Operation Ten Ten is a nonprofit organization whose mission is to partner with Texas veterans in their fight against post-traumatic stress disorder (PTSD).
-Founded in 2024, Operation Ten Ten functions to pair veterans with effective trauma-informed counselors and mental health support on their path to restoration.
-We are committed to providing a streamlined and more convenient pathway for veterans to access PTSD therapy in our local communities.
+Operation Ten Ten is a 501c3 nonprofit organization whose mission is to partner with Texas veterans in their fight against post-traumatic stress disorder (PTSD).
+Founded in 2024, Operation Ten Ten functions to pair veterans with high-quality psychiatric clinicians, effective trauma-informed counselors and mental health support resources on their path to restoration.
+We are committed to provide a streamlined pathway for veterans to access PTSD therapy in our local communities.

 To ALL our veterans, from all of us at Operation Ten Ten, we are so grateful for your willing sacrifices to protect our freedom.
 We look forward to partnering with you on your healing journey.

-- An estimated 300,000 members of the US Armed Forces have been diagnosed with PTSD since 9/11.
+- Over 300,000 members of the US Armed Forces have been diagnosed with PTSD since 9/11.

-- This accounts for roughly 20% of all veterans who served in the wars in Iraq and Afghanistan (OIF/OEF).
+- That is roughly 20% of all veterans who served in the wars in Iraq and Afghanistan (OIF/OEF).

-- Unfortunately, out of those veterans diagnosed with PTSD, less than 30% have received formal treatment/therapy.
+- Unfortunately, less than 30% of veterans diagnosed with PTSD have received formal treatment since separating from the military.

 At Operation Ten Ten, we believe we must fight back against this epidemic that is robbing our veterans of the life, liberty, and pursuit of happiness they fought to protect for all of us.